mohamedenab/booking-example/README.md

 # Apptask

-this booking site example as the user choose the city which will travel from and the city  which wiltravel to and choose the number of passangers then checkout to see them all
+this booking site example as the user choose the city which will travel from and the city  which will travel to and choose the number of passangers then checkout to see them all